Remi-Lejeune/deep-learning-project/blog.md

 | :---------------------------------------------------------------------------------------------------------------------------------------: |
 | _Figure 7:_ LCPFN with different neural network sizes, for one of the chosen training curves.
 Blue points are observations, green points are the actual values, red points are predicted accuracies.|

-Additionaly, the model was adjusted and trained with different numbers of heads and linear layers.
+Additionaly, an ablation study was attempted.
+The model was adjusted and trained with different numbers of heads and linear layers.
 All the combinations with the encoding sizes of 256 and 128 coupled with layers of size 12, 10 and 8 were trained on 10 epochs.
-Similar to previously mentioned, they showed good performance during training, but upon visualization look very lackluster, indicating a flaw in the implementation.
+The goal was to distinguish how each of the paramters would affect the predictive power of the model.
+Similar to previously mentioned, they showed good performance during training, but upon visualization look very lackluster, indicating a flaw in the implementation or the training.
+Thus, no meaningful conclusions could be drawn.
+The training was also conducted in [TraniningNewData.ipynb](https://github.com/Remi-Lejeune/deep-learning-project/blob/main/wreckin_everything/notebooks/TrainingNewData.ipynb).

 ## Limitations